-California law allows people who were arrested but never convicted to have their California arrest records sealed and destroyed as a matter of right (automatically).
-Sealing an arrest means the record will not show up on most criminal background checks in California, other than to law enforcement.
-1
+California law allows people who were arrested but never convicted to have their arrest records sealed and destroyed as a matter of right (automatically).
+Sealing an arrest means the record will not show up on most criminal background checks, and that records of arrest such as police reports, fingerprints, booking photos and rap sheet entries will be deleted.

 The law originated as California Senate Bill 393, which then-Governor Jerry Brown signed into law on October 11, 2017.
 SB 393 is now codified in Penal Code 851.87 PC.
 This section allows people to have their arrest record sealed as a matter of right when: